Justice and civil status

 Non-consensual sharing of an intimate image

-Has someone shared or threatened to share intimate images of you without your consent?
-You can seek recourse under the Act to counter non-consensual sharing of intimate images.
+Has someone shared or threatened to share an intimate image of you without your consent?

-You can file an application for an urgent order to cease or prevent the sharing of an intimate image by filling out a simple form that will be urgently processed by a Court of Québec judge or a presiding justice of the peace.
+You can apply for an “urgent order to cease or prevent the sharing of an intimate image” by filling out a simple form that will be processed urgently by a Court of Québec judge or a presiding justice of the peace.

 Definition of intimate image

-The image can be a photo, a visual or sound recording, or live broadcast.
+The image can be a photo, a video, a sound recording, or a live broadcast.

-This definition includes deepfakes and images altered by artificial intelligence that seem to represent you, even if the image isn’t really of you.
+This definition includes deepfakes and images altered by artificial intelligence that appear to represent you even if the image isn’t really of you.

-You can apply for an order to cease the sharing of such an image if someone has violated your reasonable expectation of privacy in either of the following circumstances (time, place, context, etc.):
+You can apply for an order if someone has violated your reasonable expectation of privacy in either of the following circumstances (time, place, context, etc.):

 - when creating, taking, or recording the image;